shry678/faros_takehome/README.md

 Cases to try:
 - Try entering a GitHub username that does not exist
-- Try running the command with a username that has many repositories and save the graph images generated. i.e. `postmodern`
+- Try running the command with a username that has many repositories (i.e. user: `postmodern`) and save the graph images generated.

 Unit tests are written in `metrics_test.py`.
-The unit tests compare the actual responses to mock JSON data.
+The unit tests compare the actual API responses to mock JSON data.
 Run the following command to run the tests:
 ```
 python3 -m unittest metrics_test.py